AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/web-views.md

 >[!SUCCESS]
 >
+>You have now set up your app to show content based on a URL in a webview using the same ECID as the ECID already issued by the Adobe Experience Platform Mobile SDK.
+>
->You have now set up your app to show content based on a URL in a webview using the same ECID as the ECID already issued by the Adobe Experience Platform Mobile SDK.<br/>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
-If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796)
+>Thank you for investing your time in learning about Adobe Experience Platform Mobile SDK.
+If you have questions, want to share general feedback, or have suggestions on future content, share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-implement-adobe-experience-cloud-in-mobile/td-p/443796)

 Next: **[Identity](identity.md)**